heroku/heroku-pg-extras/Readme.md

  19632 | 02:24:46.962818 | EXPLAIN SELECT  "students".* FROM "students"  WHERE "students"."id" = 1581884 LIMIT 1
 (truncated results for brevity)
 ```

+This command displays currently running queries, that have been running for longer than 5 minutes, descending by duration.
+Very long running queries can be a source of multiple issues, such as preventing DDL statements completing or vacuum being unable to update `relfrozenxid`.

+### pg:records-rank

 ```
 $ heroku pg:records_rank